HighSchoolHacking/GLS/docs/Design/File Command.md

 # File

+The commands that are used to create importable program files.

 ## Commands

 ### `file start`

 `file start : name`

-Starts file block.
+Command that starts the file block.
 The first parameter is the name of the file.

 ### `file end`

 `file end`

-Ends file block.
+Command that ends the file block.

 ## Usage